cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 Searching metadata bundles
 --------------------------

-Searching metadata bundles involves examining each metadata object in the entire bundle, and attempting to match the search string against the contents of the various search fields saved in that metadata object.
+When you search metadata bundles, music21 examines each metadata object in the entire bundle and attempts to match your search string against the contents of the various search fields saved in that metadata object.
 Just as with creating metadata bundles, there are few different ways to search them.

-You can use ``corpus.search()`` like this, to search the metadata associated with all corpora, *core*, *virtual* and *local*:
+You can use ``corpus.search()`` to search the metadata associated with all known corpora, *core*, *virtual* and even each *local* corpus:

 ::